-Harvey Shine is in London for the weekend for his daughter's wedding.
-His work in New York preoccupies him: he writes music for ads, and he knows his boss is pushing him aside for younger talent.
-With family he's also on the sidelines - long divorced, his wife remarried, her husband closer to his daughter than he.
-His path crosses that of Kate Walker, unmarried, her life becoming that of a spinster, set up by friends on blind dates leading nowhere.
-After Harvey's no good terrible day, he chats Kate up at a Heathrow bar.
+Harvey Shine (Dustin Hoffman) is in London for the weekend for his daughter Susan's (Liane Balaban's) wedding.
+His work in New York City preoccupies him: he writes music for ads, and he knows his boss Marvin (Richard Schiff) is pushing him aside for younger talent.
+With family, he's also on the sidelines - long divorced, his wife Jean (Kathy Baker) remarried, her husband Brian (James Brolin) is closer to his daughter than him.
+His path crosses that of Kate Walker (Dame Emma Thompson), unmarried, her life becoming that of a spinster, set up by friends on blind dates leading nowhere.
+After Harvey's no good terrible day, he talks to Kate at a Heathrow bar.
 She's not interested.
 Where can this conversation lead?
-Back at his daughter's reception, the step-father rises to give a toast.Written by
+Back at his daughter's reception, Brian rises to give a toast.Written by

 Courtesy of Johnson Music America, LLC See more »

 108 of 139 people found this review helpful.

 Was this review helpful to you?